-The Company intends to use the services of [-] to assist in the solicitation of proxies and expects to pay market rates for such services, with an estimated fee of approximately \$[-] plus out-of-pocket expenses.
-As the Annual Meeting approaches, certain Stockholders may receive a telephone call from a representative of Mellon Investor Services, LLC if the Stockholder's votes have not yet been received.
+The Company intends to use the services of Georgeson Inc. to assist in the solicitation of proxies and expects to pay market rates for such services, with an estimated fee of approximately \$6,500 plus expenses.
+As the Annual Meeting approaches, certain Stockholders may receive a telephone call from a representative of Georgeson Inc. if the Stockholder's votes have not yet been received.

-Abstentions and broker non-votes will be counted as shares present at the Annual Meeting but not as votes cast and will not affect the result of the votes on Proposals 1, 3 and 4.
+Abstentions and broker non-votes will be counted as shares present at the Annual Meeting but not as votes cast and will not affect the result of the votes on Proposals 1 and 3.
 Abstentions and broker non-votes on Proposal 2 will have the same effect as a negative vote.